 Picture this: You're standing in the aisle of your local grocery store when you see a chubby guy nearby staring at several brands of ketchup on display.
 After deliberating for a moment, he reaches for the bottle with the words "Low-Carb!" displayed prominently on the label.
 (You can't help but notice that the low-carb ketchup is higher priced.)
-Is he making a smart choice that will help him lose weight Over the past decade, increasing numbers of Americans have jumped on the low-carbodyrage bandwagon-or is he just buying into the latest diet fad? some researchers estimate that approximately 40 million Americans, or about one-fifth of the population, have attempted to restrict their intake of foods high in carbohydrates (Sanders & Katz, 2004; Hirsch, 2004).
-Proponents of low-carb diets say they are the most effective way to lose weight- They yield health benefits such as lower blood pressure and improved cholesterol levels. some doctors claim that low-carbohydrate diets are overrated and caution that their long-term effects are unknown.
-Although following a low-carbohydrate diet can have many benefits-especially for people who are obese or diabetic-these diets are not necessarily the best option for everyone who wants to lose weight or improve their health.
+Is he making a smart choice that will help him lose weight over the past decade. increasing numbers of Americans have jumped on the low-carb and enjoy better health-or is he just buying into the latest diet fad? ^ some researchers estimate that approximately 40 million Americans, or about one-fifth of the population, have attempted to restrict their intake of foods high in carbohydrates (Sanders & Katz.
+2004: Hirsch.
+2004).
+Proponents of low-carb diets say they are the most effective way to lose weight.-They yield health benefits such as lower blood pressure and improved cholesterol levels. some doctors claim that low-carbohydrate diets are overrated and caution that their long-term effects are unknown.
+Although following a low-carbohydrate diet are not necessarily the best option for everyone who wants to lose weight or improve their health.